ylogx/blog/_posts/2017-06-01-zomato-image-classification.md

 ### Dataset Preprocessing
 Now after all this we have a lot of data in four folders - food, ambiance, menu, human.
 Next problem is that when you're training model, you need this data as a dataframe to be passed to keras.
-We used HDF5 to build a dataframe that was iterable and stayed out of memory.
+We used [Hierarchical Data Format][hdf] ([HDF5][h5py-home]) to build a dataframe that was iterable and stayed out of memory.
+Using the [pythonic interface][h5py-docs] of [h5py][h5py-git] you can slice and dice terabytes of data, as if they were numpy arrays in memory.
+When retraining we would also look into using recordio format.

 ## Training the Model

-We trained this model for the first time in 2016, back then alexnet was the thing.
+In 2016, alexnet was the thing.
-We started with alexnet as our model.
+We started with [alexnet][alexnet-paper] as our [model][alexnet-implementation].
+We also tried [inception v3][inception-v3-paper] and [google lenet][goog-lenet-paper].
+Today we'd look at models like resnet and mobilenet.
-We decided to use keras as our framework because we liked its capability to switch the backend engine (theano, tensorflow) in future.
+We decided to use [keras][keras] as our framework because we liked its capability to switch the backend engine (theano, tensorflow) in future.
-Back then it wasn't as simple as now to install tensorflow `pip install tensorflow`, so we used theano as our engine because it gave reliable, consistent results and was easier to setup.
+Back then it wasn't as simple as now to install tensorflow `pip install tensorflow`, so we used [theano][theano] as our engine because it gave reliable, consistent results and was easier to setup with keras.
+Keras would still be the choice for writing our models but doing this now we would use something like AWS Sagemaker for training our models.

 ## Deploying this in production